 Cx. pipiens / restuans is a bridge vector and the primary vector for human cases of WNv in Ontario (Ontario mosquito guide).
 The following graph, Figure 1, illustrates the number of mosquitoes identified by week; the proportion of Cx. pipiens / restuans; and the total number of other WNv and EEEv vectors identified per week.
-Cx. pipiens / restuans populations peaked in week 33.
+The Cx. pipiens / restuans population was at its peak in week 34 and 35.